atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

    are also considered neutral, so they get the same multiplier, but they incur in an additional 3% malus to (slightly) punish inactivity.

-5. **Liquid $ATOM**: will equate to the *non-voting* cathegory and receive the same mutliplier as $ATOM that *did not vote*.
+5. **Liquid $ATOM**: will equate to the *non-voting* category and receive the same multiplier as $ATOM that *did not vote*.

 > [!NOTE]
 > An account that has voted indirectly through its delegations may see its
 > balance affected by different multipliers depending on the votes of its
 > delegations.
 > The same reasoning applies in the case of *weighted* votes.
-> Moreover, it is always the case that for any account that had both staked as
+> Moreover, it is always the case that for any account that has both staked as
 > well as liquid $ATOM, the resulting $ATONE balance will be the result of the
 > contributions of each part as already discussed.